 In a more recent blog, Jordie and several Customer Data Platform experts, including David, look at what companies can expect as a result of having a CDP in the short and somewhat longer run, what types of use cases for CDPs excite them most (with some examples) which gives you some more ideas on what might make sense for you and why to invest or not to invest in a CDP.

-The customer data platform market in 2020
+The customer data platform market

 Since 2016 the customer data platform market has been rapidly growing.
 As David Raab explains in a soon-to-be-published interview, Europe lagged a bit behind since DMPs were sold as the solutions for the challenges which customer data platforms solve by DMP vendors.